miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 > **Question:** "A receptionist has the ability to schedule an appointment in different vaccination centres or only on their own?"
 >
 > **Answer:** "A receptionist (and a user) can schedule a vaccine at any vaccination center."
+>
+> **Question:** "When a receptionist schedules a vaccination for an SNS user, should they be presented with a list of available vaccines (brands, that meet acceptance criteria) from which to choose?
+Or should the application suggest only one?"
+>
+> **Answer:** "The receptionist do not select the vaccine brand.
+When the user is at the vaccination center to take the vaccine, the nurse selects the vaccine.
+In Sprint D we will introduce new USs where the nurse records the administration of a vaccine to a SNS user."

 ### 1.3.
 Acceptance Criteria